ROBERT SIEGEL, HOST:

 The state attorney is going to decide whether there's enough evidence to pursue charges.
 Meanwhile, Winston is expected to start tomorrow against Idaho.
 The sports coverage goes on.

-This year, though, the Bison are nine and one.
+This year, though, the Bison are 9 and 1.
 They've got an NFL prospect on their roster.
-They won their conference, and tomorrow they will play seventh-ranked Hobart in a Division III playoff game.
+They won their conference and tomorrow, they will play seventh-ranked Hobart in a Division III playoff game.
 If this isn't the best story in college football this year, I don't know what is.

 SIEGEL: OK, Stefan, have a great weekend.